xpacks/scripts/README.md

 ## bootstrap.sh

-This initial script downloads the GitHub [`xpacks/scripts`](https://github.com/xpacks/scripts) project into `XPACKS_FOLDER`, to provide access to further scripts.
+This initial script downloads the GitHub [`xpacks/scripts`](https://github.com/xpacks/scripts) project into `XPACKS_REPO_FOLDER`, to provide access to further scripts.

 Download [bootstrap.sh](https://github.com/xpacks/scripts/raw/master/bootstrap.sh) to a folder of your choice and run it via Bash in a terminal.
 For example: